lyteword/chspurgeon-tod/volume-5/psalm-112.md

 **Verse 10.** *The wicked shall see it and be grieved,* etc. The sight of Christ in glory with his saints, will, in an inexpressible manner torment the crucifiers of the one, and the persecutors of the other; as it will show them the hopes and wishes of their adversaries all granted to the full, and all their own "desires" and designs for ever at an end; it will excite envy which must prey upon itself, produce a grief which can admit of no comfort, give birth to a worm which can never die, and blow up those fires which nothing can quench.— *George Horne.*

 **Verse 10.** *The wicked shall see it, and be grieved,* etc. It is the property of the Devil, not to mistake the nature of virtue, and esteem it criminal, but to hate it for this reason, because it is good, and therefore most opposite to his designs.
-The wicked, as his proper emissaries, resemble him in this, and grieve to have the foulness of their vices made conspicuous by being placed near the light of virtuous example...They may, like the giants of ancient fable, attempt a romantic war with heaven; but all their preparations for that purpose must recoil with double force upon themselves, and cover them with shame and confusion...If such be the effect of their malice in the present life, that, instead of injuring those they rage against, it usually turns to their own vexation, how much more, when the scene shall open in the life to come...
+The wicked, as his proper emissaries, resemble him in this, and grieve to have the foulness of their vices made conspicuous by being placed near the light of virtuous example...
+They may, like the giants of ancient fable, attempt a romantic war with heaven; but all their preparations for that purpose must recoil with double force upon themselves, and cover them with shame and confusion...
+If such be the effect of their malice in the present life, that, instead of injuring those they rage against, it usually turns to their own vexation, how much more, when the scene shall open in the life to come...
 They shall continue then to gnash their teeth (the wretched amusement of that cursed state) as well in grief and anguish for their own torments, as in rage and envy at the abundant honour which is done the saints.— *William Berriman.*

 **Verse 10.** *The wicked shall see it, and be grieved;* that is, he shall have secret indignation in himself to see matters go so; he shall gnash with his teeth, and melt away.
 Gnashing of teeth is caused by vexing the heart; and therefore it follows, he melts away; which notes (melting is from the heart) an extreme heat within.
 The sense is very suitable to that of Eliphaz (Job 5:2) "wrath slayeth the foolish, "or wrath makes him melt away, it melts his grease with chafing, as we say of a man furiously vexed.
 Hence that deplorable condition of the damned, who are cast out of the presence of God for ever, is described by "weeping, and wailing, and gnashing of teeth"; which imports not only pain, but extreme vexing at, or in themselves.
 These finally impenitent ones shall be slain for ever with their own wrath, as well as with the wrath of God.— *Joseph Caryl.*

 **Verse 10.** *The wicked shall see it.* The psalm which speaks of the blessedness of the saints also bears solemn testimony to the doom of the wicked.
 Cowper sings as if this verse was before his eyes.

-...The same word, that like the polished share
+...
+The same word, that like the polished share

 Ploughs up the roots of a believer's care,